DavidWells/configorama/README.md

 Dynamic configuration values.

+## About

+Resolves configuration variables from:

 - CLI options
 - ENV variables
 - File references
 - Other Key/values in config
 - Async/sync JS functions
-- Any source you'd like
+- Any source you'd like...

+See [tests](https://github.com/DavidWells/configorama/tree/master/tests) for more examples.

 ## Usage